marifdemirtas/pfp-ebooks/_sources/plan9.rst

            r = requests.get(url)
            soup = BeautifulSoup(r.content, 'html.parser')

-           #Extract info from the page
+           #Get info from all tags of a certain type
            # Get all tags of a certain type from the soup
            tags = soup.find_all('h3')
            # Collect info from the tags